jdmonin/JSettlers2/doc/Readme.developer.md

 or PostgreSQL installed and configured, or the sqlite jdbc driver for a file-based local database.

-This project was designed to build with gradle 5.6 or 6.x, or from within an IDE like eclipse.
+This project is designed to build with gradle 5.6 or 6.x, or from within an IDE like eclipse.
 Gradle builds output to `build/libs/`.

 To quickly run the client and server, in the Package Explorer pane: